-At least four people killed in Maryland newspaper shooting: reports
+At least four killed, several injured in Maryland newspaper shooting

 (Reuters) - A gunman fired through a glass door at a newspaper in the Maryland capital of Annapolis and sprayed the newsroom with bullets on Thursday, killing at least four people and injuring several others, news reports said.

 The suspect has been apprehended and no motive is known for the attack at the Capital Gazette newspaper, local news reports said.
+Law enforcement in Baltimore and New York City deployed protective forces to major media outlets as a precaution, authorities said.

 For now, the Annapolis shooting is being treated as a local incident and not one that involves terrorism, a law enforcement official said.
 The Federal Bureau of Investigation is on the scene assisting local authorities, the official said.